Biz Dev Insights into the Digital Pandemic

 The pandemic has shown how much work there still is to do within the digital arena.
-We’re seeing global brands trying to fend off the challenger brands and in turn, the challenger brands live or die with regards to how much risk they’re willing to put into their customer engagement and marketing.
+As a Business Development Agency we’re seeing global brands trying to fend off the challenger brands and in turn, the challenger brands live or die with regards to how much risk they’re willing to put into their customer engagement and marketing.

 Digital transformation is much further behind than we originally thought, in fact, it is eye-opening.
 Connecting your workforce to Teams or Zoom isn’t where you should be as a £20 million turnover company let alone £2 billion.
 We are engaging with companies that have been trying to implement a digital communication framework for eight years, yet when the pandemic appears, so does the huge gulf in digitalisation from where they are to where they should be.
 Needless to say, on this occasion, it took only eight days to get past the red tape, it wasn’t the CIO, it was the pandemic which has brought these companies into the 21st century.
 We may be in a crisis but we’re seeing that global brand leaders are really showing their worth by using agencies that have the ability to adapt to this situation and create imaginative content that connects with their audience.
 From Patient-Centricity to Customer Engagement and User Pathways, these buzzwords dominate the conversations we have with Novartis, AB Foods, Vodafone, General Mills, LG and AstraZeneca, but it boils down to one thing: it’s all about the customer.